apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Donald Trump’s tariffs on Mexico could devastate border region, Texas economists warn**
+**‘Dancing With The Stars’ Season 33 Finale Recap: Who Wins The Mirrorball Trophy?**

-You can read more about it [here](https://www.texastribune.org/2024/11/26/donald-trump-tariffs-texas-border-economy/).
+You can read more about it [here](http://deadline.com/2024/11/dancing-with-the-stars-season-33-finale-recap-who-wins-1236188450/).

 ## Requirements
 - Python 3.8